DXFrance/data-hackathon/doc/AzureML.md

 ## how to use a semicolon (;) separated file in Azure ML

-use the same method as before, but the Pyhton code is the following:
+use the same method as before, but

+1/ you may want to import the CSV file as a TSV file with header (so that commas are not seen as a column change)

+2/ the Pyhton code is the following:

 ```